dsanson/slides/talks/iad.md

   <desanso@ilstu.edu>
 ---

+# Introduction

-# *The Final Word: al-Dawani and the Liar Paradox in the Islamic World*
+## *The Final Word: al-Dawani and the Liar Paradox in the Islamic World*

 -   How it began:
     -   al-Dawānī (d.
 1502)'s treatise, *The Final Word in Solving the Paradox